brimbellelab/brimbellePass/README.md

 For now this software has been developed on MacOS X 10.13 but it should build fine on Windows and Linux as well as long as the dependancies are installed on your computer.

-**For your safety, has the software is not in a stable version yet, I would strongly advise you to keep track of your passwords on another medium as well.**
+**For your safety, as the software is not in a stable version yet, I would strongly advise you to keep track of your passwords on another medium as well.**

 Knowing the current limitations of BrimbellePass, if you don't feel wild enough to use this software, feel free to have